loukas-kotas/css-watchdog-docs/docs/index.md

 * Get screenshot of page
 * Get screenshot of specific element of a page
 * Compare screenshots of different domains

+## Usage

+* Use CLI to take screenshot of a webpage
+    * Whole page
+    * Part of the page
+* Use the watchdog module in your test files
+    * Get computed styles of every element in the page
+    * Get computed styles of elements by class name in the page
+    * Get computed styles of element by ID
+* Use Image diffing
+    * Get diff of two images
+    * Get report of images comparison